Beselam-Asefa/Line-following-robot/README.md

 ## PSoC Creator Line Following  project for Metropolia Pololu Zumo Robot competition

-# Metropolia IT batch of 2019 winner and speed record holder
+## Metropolia IT department, 2019 zumo line following competition winner and speed record holder

-# General
+## General

 - 1st year project for racing a robot, This project contains, work involving controling the Zumo robot using 2 motors. the goal was to race the robot along a track on the ground consisting of